 If you can’t afford a virtual assistant, then learn strategies to approach prospects, do follow-ups, or conduct marketing activities yourself.
 Learning how to do this effectively will serve you well, and keep you on top of the best methods to get exposure.
 Research, read free blog posts and put those ideas into action.

 If you don’t have the budget for a paid Email Service Provider, use one with a free level such as Mail Chimp or Vertical Response.
 You will still have professionally-looking email campaigns going out to the list you have built of customers and others who are interested in what you make.

 Exhibiting your work or having an open studio?
 There is no reason that you can’t use upcycled materials creatively to make displays or signage.
 Check out these cheapskate ideas to get lots of bang for your buck. (www.comsbusinessinstitute.org/blog/20-cheapskate-trade-show-booth-ideas/ )

 Every creative business person has different needs.
 Identify those areas where you must spend money to create the best impression and the most impact.
 And invest your money there with confidence.

 Carolyn Edlund is an art business consultant and the founder of Artsy Shark, which features and promotes artists.
 Carolyn is also the Executive Director of the Arts Business Institute, frequently speaking at artist workshops throughout the U.S. http://www.comsbusinessinstitute.org.

-Her background includes owning a production studio for over 20 years, and representing art publishers to the retail market.
+Her background includes owning a production studio for over 20 years and representing art publishers in the retail market.
 Carolyn’s website is http://www.ArtsyShark.com.
-Also don’t miss ….
+Also, don’t miss ….
 “Artsy Shark’s Success Guide to Email Marketing for Artists’ http://bit.ly/EmailCourse.